 MarketKing allows the site admin to collect a commission on all sales that take place in the marketplace.
-Vendors can register, upload their products, and sell in the marketplace, and in exchange, offer a small cut (commission) to the marketplace.
+Vendors can register, upload their products, and sell in the marketplace, offering a small cut (commission) to the marketplace in exchange.

 Commission Type and Value Settings